Here’s an easy cooking tip this week for how to easily and quickly peel tomatoes so you can use them in delicious recipes!

 - Cooking the tomatoes longer will give you a much thicker sauce.

-- After the tomatoes have cooked down in the crock pot, you are ready to preserve or can them following the method for hot water bath with sterilized glass jars.
+- Once your tomatoes have simmered down in the crock pot, you have two preservation options: the hot water bath method with sterilized jars, or freezing in airtight containers.

 Notes